-As part of the growth process, opportunities for training and staff development are provided at the district level and for the individual teacher by request.
-The district offers three staff development "buy-back" days annually where staff members are offered professional growth opportunities in curriculum, teaching strategies and methodologies.
-Significant focus has targeted alignment of standards, assessment and instruction, and meeting the needs of special populations.
+As part of the growth process, opportunities for training and staff development are provided at both the district and individual school sites to administrators, teachers, and classified staff.
+The district offers three staff development "buy-back" days annually where staff members are offered professional growth opportunities in curriculum, common core state standards, teaching strategies, and methodologies.
+Significant focus has targeted alignment of standards, assessment and instruction as well as meeting the needs of our students with disabilities.

-Teacher & Administrative Salaries (Fiscal Year 2013-14)
+Teacher & Administrative Salaries (School Year 2013-14)